the29a/GAK-Sprayer/README.md

 Used to determine whether or not a leaked/found Google API key is vulnerable to unauthorized access by other applications.

 ## Note
-Most of Bug-bounty platformplatforms mark this type of vulnerability as informational/low impact.
+Most of Bug-bounty platforms mark this type of vulnerability as informational/low impact.
 If you're passing this off as a bug, double-check the find and impact.

 ## Usage
 ### Local